 There are also plenty of super yachts to mesmerise you, while you enjoy a drink at the waters edge.
 The emerald green sea is the perfect temperature for bathing, although the beaches are stoney.
-In fact, beaches along the Dalmatian coast are all more or less the same so make sure you bring surf shoes!
-There are great watersports, from jet skis to scuba diving and plenty of small fish close to the shore so young kids can try snorkeling.
+In fact, beaches along the Dalmatian coast are all more or less the same, so make sure you bring surf shoes.
+There are great watersports available, including jet skiing and scuba diving.
+There are plenty of small fish that swim close to the shore, so young kids can try snorkeling.
 Cavtat is a good choice for families and couples.
-There are lots of four and five star hotels perfectly suited for couples who a upmarket holiday, with great restaurants, in a pretty town.
+There are lots of four and five star hotels perfectly suited for couples who a upmarket holiday as well as apartments like ours which are great for families.

-There are regular ferries, or water taxis to the old town of Dubrovnik.
-This suited us perfectly.
-We decided to get a 5pm ferry and climb the city walls when the city is less crowded.
+There are regular ferries, or water taxis to the old town of Dubrovnik – this suited us perfectly.
+We decided to get a 5pm ferry so we could climb the city walls when the city was less crowded.
 We were able to explore the city at night time and soak up the atmosphere over a nice meal.
-We also took an early ferry a second time and rode the cable car, followed by a leisurely lunch.
-This is a great way to see the city without the crowds and heat.
+We took an early ferry for our second visit and rode the cable car to Srd Hill and enjoyed a leisurely lunch.
+This is a great way to see the city without the crowds and heat with the added advantage of enjoying a one hour boat trip on the Adriatic Sea.
 For more information on Dubrovnik you can read my blog here.

-From there we went on to Budva.
-We drove through the tunnel used by James Bond in Casino Royale, before arriving at what can only be described as a huge let down.
-Budva is authentic walled city but for me has been ruined by the modern resort built beside it.
-It looked like there was no planning involved and modern high rise blocks are placed beside this medieval city – such a shame.
+Our next stop was the popular town of Budva.
+We drove through the tunnel used by James Bond in Casino Royale, before arriving at what can only be described as a huge let-down.
+Budva has an authentic walled city, but unfortunately this has been ruined by the modern resort built beside it.
+It looked like there was no planning involved and modern high rise blocks are placed beside the medieval city – it is such a shame.
 After a quick bite of lunch, we took the ferry across the fjord before heading back to our hotel.
-Overall a great trip and if travelling to Croatia, one I would highly recommend.
-Although not in the EU, they use the Euro and don’t readily accept Croatian currency.
+Overall it was a great trip and if travelling to Croatia, I would highly recommend a day trip to Montenegro to see Kotor specifically.
+Note: Although Montenegro is not in the EU, they use the Euro and don’t readily accept Croatian currency.

 Cavtat and the Dalmatian coast is a great choice for a summer holiday.
 There is so much to see and do, yet with such stunning scenery you may just find you want to chill out and enjoy it.